skelcium/CS2-Chatbot/README.md

 7. Copy the value after "Token " (the long string of letters and numbers)
 8. That's your API token!

+## Building from Source (Windows Only)

+This application is designed for Windows and requires PowerShell to build:

+1. Clone the repository
+2. Create a virtual environment: `python -m venv venv`
+3. Activate it: `.\venv\Scripts\Activate.ps1`
+4. Install dependencies: `pip install -r requirements.txt`
+5. Build executable: `powershell -ExecutionPolicy Bypass -File .\build.ps1`

+The built executable will be in the `release` folder.

 ## Can I be banned for this?

 No